Tax Avoidance Is Legal; Tax Evasion Is Criminal

 - controlling the timing of income and deductions

 Forecasting income and expenses is critically important.
-To make use of any of these strategies, it is essential that you estimate your personal and business income for the next few years.
-Working with several years of income/expense projections is necessary because many tax planning strategies will save tax dollars at one income level, but will create a larger tax bill at other income levels.
+Effective tax planning requires solid estimates your personal and business income for the next few years.
+Several years of income/expense projections are necessary because many tax planning strategies that lower taxes at one income level can result in an increase if income raises in the coming years.

 You will want to avoid having the "right" tax plan made "wrong" by erroneous income projections.
-The effort to come up with crystal-ball estimates may be difficult and by its nature will be inexact.
-On the other hand, you should already be projecting your sales revenues, income, and cash flow for general business planning purposes.
-The better your estimates, the better the odds that your tax planning efforts will succeed.
+You should already be projecting your sales revenues, income, and cash flow for general business planning purposes, so you should have much of this information available for tax planning While estimates by their nature are inexact, the more accurate you can be, the better your planning will be.

 Deductions and Credits Reduce Your Taxes

 Your tax planning goal is to pay the least amount of tax that is legally possible.
 You can reduce your ultimate tax bill by attacking on two fronts.

 - First, take full advantage of every available deduction—both business and personal—to reduce your taxable income.

 - Then, once determine the tentative tax due, claim every tax credit that is available to you.

 When you want to reduce the amount of tax that you owe, you will find that tax credits are nearly always better than tax deductions.